mbaze/Z80-Bits/iterative-fixed-point-division.md

 y = (x + y) / 4

 That equation is recursive: the value we are trying to compute appears on both sides.
-This turns out to be exactly what we want.
+This is useful because repeated iteration drives the estimate toward the unique fixed point y=x/3.
 If the current estimate is too small, the next iteration becomes larger; if it is too large, the next iteration becomes smaller.
-Repeated application therefore pulls the value toward the unique stable solution y = x / 3.
 On the Z80, division by 4 is simply a two-bit right shift, so we can repeatedly apply:

 y = (x + y) >> 2